biomejs/website/src/content/docs/blog/roadmap-2026.md

 #### Monorepo out of the box

-Biome is able to discover nested ignore file and nested configuration files out of the box, without any particular configuration.
+Biome is able to discover nested ignore files and nested configuration files out of the box, without any particular configuration.
 While this provides an optimal DX, it uncovered some undesired situations where memory leaks get out of hand.
 Also, in some cases, users don't have enough control over the folders that are real libraries.

 #### Difficult to debug